OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- [bug] when a simple explosion starts from a corner, it traverses diagonally

 - use a state monad for full rendering (to store the color)
 - use a monad for delta rendering
-- fix animations, sometimes it goes diagonally through a wall
-  - is it because of speed = 2?

 - let users chose:
   - blocksize